mobarski/morty/README.md

 # Language

 Morty language is similar to Morty VM instruction set.
-VM operations besides push,jz,call can be used directly in the language.
+Almost all VM instructions can be used directly.
+Only operations that require argument from the next program cell are reserved for the compiler.

 ## Language Examples